keisukeito-code/SCPpaper/README.md

 You can install packages just running the codes. (e.g, install.packages(c("dplyr", "ggplot2", "patchwork", "cowplot"))).
 5-10 min are required for installation.

 ## Demo
+Please download the attached RDS file (sox10_cluster7.rds) and run the following code:

+sox10_cluster7 <- readRDS("sox10_cluster7.rds")
+DimPlot(sox10_cluster7)

+The expected output is a plot with a shape similar to Fig. 4a (including an outlier).
+The expected run time is within 1 minute.

 ## Notes
 In the code (e.g., saveRDS and readRDS), the "directory" indicates an arbitrary file path for saving or loading data; therefore, please modify it to your own desired directory.